 It sounds like a dream come true: You have secured a new renter who wants to prepay their rent for six months, a year, or even longer.
 That may sound like a good thing because you will not have to chase after rent payments for your Baltimore rental homes.

 However, it often comes with risks—most of which you may not suspect right away.
-When you work with a Maryland property management business, you'll be able to avoid making this potential mistake—and ensure you are handling tenant screening process properly.
+When you work with a Maryland property management business, you'll be able to avoid making this potential mistake and build renter relationships that ensure long-term stability.

 However, if you're set on managing your Baltimore homes for rent alone, here are some tips from the experts here at Renters Warehouse that we recommend you consider.